All Victorian businesses and trustees must lodge unclaimed money annually.

 - Date payable

 Businesses must submit the register as an electronic data file, either a comma delimited text file (.CSV) or a Microsoft Excel spreadsheet.
-Each of the above itemised matters should be a column heading within the electronic file.
-A general register template is available for your use.
+The general register template provided is required to be submitted online with the Statement of Compliance.

 Details for each of the individual amounts must be recorded in the register.
 If reasonable expenses are deducted, they must be allocated against the legal owner in the column of the same name.